deetoo/GrafanaSystemLoginFailures/README.md

       FROM Fails
       WHERE $__timeFilter(FailDate)
       ORDER BY FailDate ASC`
-7. Click on the `Display` tab, and check 'Lines` (or bars, if you'd prefer vertical bars)
+7. Click on the `Display` tab, and check 'Lines` (or bars, if you'd prefer vertical bars, see examples above.)

 **Shell Script:**
 1. Copy the `loginfailures.sh` shell script from this repo to some directory on your server.